jgaddy2017/SuperHero-Combat/README.md

 ## Summary Section

-This application is used to find stats and basic information on your favorite Marvel character.
-All you have to do is type in a name and hit search.
-Also, if you do not know who to search for you can hit the random button on the top left to recieve information on a random character.
+This application is used to find stats for your favorite Hero's and compares them.
+The application has a dynamic search input, so if you do not know who you want to compare, suggestions will be given.
+To use the application all you have to do is type in two character names and then click the fight icon.
+The application will list the stats while determining who would win in a one on one match up.

 ## Technology